larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    as can be found in the
    `ALSA documentation <https://www.alsa-project.org/alsa-doc>`_.

+   *New in 0.9.1*

+.. method:: PCM.dumpinfo()

+   Dumps the PCM object's configured parameters to stdout.

 .. method:: PCM.pcmtype()

    Returns the type of PCM object.
 Either :const:`PCM_CAPTURE` or